port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 As we can see in the image above, two Blueprints were created: `DeploymentConfig` and `Package`.
 Notice that the `Package` property is the Relation we created.
 It consists of an array of packages (this is thanks to the `"many": true` property of the Relation), since each microservice, and respectively, each DeploymentConfig can depend on multiple Packages.

-Since both of the use-cases we are covering contain a DeploymentConfig-to-Package relation, we can use these Blueprints in both cases.
+Since both of the use-cases we are learning contain a DeploymentConfig-to-Package relation, we can use these Blueprints in both cases.

 ### Mapping Yarn dependencies